 Where: BW is the noise BW of the FRC, NF is the noise figure, IM is implantation margin not related to antenna array, SNR is the required SNR for demodulation and G is the antenna gain and RF losses.

-The declared reference sensitivity value is per polarisation under the assumption of polarisation matching.
+The declared reference sensitivity value is per polarization under the assumption of polarization matching.

-The declared FR2 OTA sensitivity applies when all receiver units in the BS per polarisation are considered no matter the arrangement of the antenna elements and or antenna panels.
+The declared FR2 OTA sensitivity applies when all receiver units in the BS per polarization are considered no matter the arrangement of the antenna elements and or antenna panels.
 As such it is not necessary to defined or discuss antenna panels in the specification.

 <END OF CHANGE>